sematext/sematext-logsene-ios/README.md

 ### CocoaLumberjack

-If you're using CocoaLumberjack for logging, you can use the custom Logsene logger to send log messages to Logsene automatically.
+If you're using CocoaLumberjack for logging, you can use the custom Logsene logger to send log messages to Sematext automatically.
 You should configure CocoaLumberjack to use the Logsene logger:

 ```swift
 @UIApplicationMain